JohnCoene/chirp/docs/networks.md

 ### Hashtags

 Hashtags networks tell you more about the nature of the Twitter discussions.
 You can either connect users to the hashtags they use in their tweets or connect co-occurences of hashtags in tweets.
+Note that the former produces a directed network while the latter results in an undirected network.

 ### Conversations